MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/resources.md

 ---
 description: DSC resources provide the building blocks for a DSC configuration.
-A resource exposes properties that can be configured (schema) and contains the PowerShell script functions. ms.date: 12/24/2021
+A resource exposes properties that can be configured (schema) and contains the PowerShell script functions. ms.date: 12/16/2021
 title: DSC Resources
 ---

 # DSC Resources

 Desired State Configuration (DSC) Resources provide the building blocks for a DSC configuration.

 A resource can model something as generic as a file or as specific as an IIS server setting.
-Groups of like resources are combined in to a DSC Module, which organizes the required files in to a structure that is portable and includes metadata to identify how the resources are intended to be used.
+Groups of like resources are combined into a DSC Module.
+The module organizes the required files into a structure that is portable and includes metadata to identify how the resources are intended to be used.

-In a DSC version 3 resource, the the schema is defined as properties of a class in PowerShell.
+In a DSC version 3, the the schema for a resource is defined as properties of a class in PowerShell.
 While the term "class" might seem intimidating at first, the implementation for DSC does not require advanced programming knowledge.

-The resource is implemented by `Get()`, `Set()`, and `Test()` methods , equivalent to the `Get-TargetResource`, `Set-TargetResource`, and `Test-TargetResource` functions in DSC version 2.
-As a best practice, create PowerShell functions in the module first that perform all the requirements for the three methods, and keep the class section of the module as simple as possible.
+The resource is implemented by `Get()`, `Set()`, and `Test()` methods, equivalent to the `Get-TargetResource`, `Set-TargetResource`, and `Test-TargetResource` functions in DSC version 2.
+As a best practice, create PowerShell functions in the module that perform all the requirements for the three methods, and keep the class section of the module as simple as possible.

 ## Folder structure for a DSC resource

-To implement a DSC custom resource, create the following folder structure.
+To implement a custom DSC resource, create the following folder structure.
 The class is defined in `MyDscResource.psm1` and the module manifest is defined in `MyDscResource.psd1`.

 ```
 $env:ProgramFiles\WindowsPowerShell\Modules (folder)